These homemade breakfast hot pockets are perfect for a healthy breakfast on the go and way better for you than the store bought variety.

 - Remove from oven and let cool completely.

-- Wrap each pocket in aluminum foil and freeze.
+- Wrap each pocket in aluminum foil or plastic wrap and freeze.

 - Reheat in microwave or toaster oven when ready to eat.